jointhefediverse-net/jointhefediverse.net/README.md

 ## Translation

-You can see a list of translations in progress [here](https://github.com/jointhefediverse-net/jointhefediverse.net/issues?q=is%3Aopen+label%3Atranslation+sort%3Aupdated-desc).
+You can see a list of open and in-progress translations [here](https://github.com/jointhefediverse-net/jointhefediverse.net/issues?q=is%3Aopen+label%3Atranslation+sort%3Aupdated-desc).

 The current translation workflow is described below.
 If you don't have a GitHub account, or prefer not to use it, feel free to follow steps 1 through 3 and send the translated files [via email](https://stefanbohacek.com/contact/).